Understand your responsibilities for workplace driving

-Expand your knowledgeTake this free online course available.
-It expands on Know Your Obligations with scenarios, videos and activities to give you a practical understanding of key road safety responsibilities.
-It will also increase your understanding of the responsibilities your employer and your supervisor have and why road safety – and your safety - is important to them.
+Expand your knowledgeTake this free online course.
+It expands on the quiz with scenarios, videos and activities to give you a practical understanding of key road safety responsibilities.
+It will also increase your understanding of the responsibilities your employer and your supervisor have and why road safety – and your safety – are important to them.

 Know your responsibilities

 The Workers Compensation Act describes broad legal responsibilities for employees who drive for work.
-Workplace Rights and Responsibilities for Drivers explains those responsibilities from a road safety perspective.
+Workplace Responsibilities For Drivers explains those responsibilities from a road safety perspective.

 Several other BC statutes, such as the Motor Vehicle Act, Commercial Transport Act, Passenger Transportation Act and their associated Regulations also address the safety of drivers and all other road users – whether they are using the road for work, pleasure or another purpose.

 Collectively, these statutes describe requirements for how vehicles must be operated on BC roads.
 They deal with driver licensing, vehicle insurance, weights and configurations, driving practices, offences and penalties to name a few.
 They assign responsibilities to owners, operators and drivers rather than employers and employees.
 However, these requirements fully apply to work-related driving circumstances.

 Take actionUse your newfound knowledge to make every trip you take as safe as it can be.
 It’s in your best interests and the best interests of your employer and your family.

 What you should know about using your own vehicle for work

 About 70 per cent of BC employers allow employees to drive their own vehicles for work-related purposes.
 If you are one of these employees, here are things you need to know.